 What Are Meta Tags?

-Having viewed source, your meta data will likely look something like this:
+The meta tags will look something like this:

 - Title Tag - This is the text you'll see at the top of your browser.
 Search engines view this text as the "title" of your page.